 - The Red Wing Roots Festival brings over 50 artists to Natural Chimneys Park each summer for a family-friendly weekend of music.

 - Many Staunton breweries and restaurants feature regular live music.
-Check the schedules at Redbeard Brewing, Skipping Rock Beer Co., Shenandoah Pizza & Taphouse, Marino’s Lunch to name just a few.
+Check the schedules at Redbeard Brewing, Baja Bean, Shenandoah Pizza & Taphouse to name just a few.

 - Staunton summers are filled with live music at the Gypsy Hill Park bandstand.
 Choose from marching band favorites, gospel, bluegrass, and jazz.

 - Staunton’s walkable downtown and wealth of locally owned businesses contribute to its strong sense of community.
 Each weekend, Beverley Street turns into a walking mall when streets close for traffic during Shop and Dine Out Downtown.
 If you’re in town on Saturday morning, explore the Staunton Farmers’ Market.
 You can find spectacular and fresh ingredients for your home kitchen as well as enjoy music and community spirit.

 - Baseball fans can cheer for the Staunton Braves, a collegiate summer team made up of rising stars.